 - (a) Promotion: Promotion means discovery of business opportunities and the subsequent organization of funds, property, management ability into a business enterprise for the purpose of making profit there from. - (b) Incorporation Stage: After preliminary steps, the following documents are required to submit for the purpose of registration- - 1.
 Memorandum of Association - 2.
 Article of Association - 3.
 Notice of address of Registered Office - 4.
 Contracts with managing agents, secretary & reassures etc. - 5.
 Consent of the directors. - 6.
 List of directors with their name, address, occupation and age. - 7.
-Statutory declaration - (c) Capital subscription stage- A public company having a share capital has to pass through the capital subscription stage before it can commence the business. - (d) Commencement of Business- To obtain this certificate a company will have to file following documents with the Registrar- - 1.
-Prospectus or statement in lieu of prospectus - 2.
-Declaration of fulfillment of minimum subscription - 3.
-Declaration of fulfillment of directors of contract to purchase qualification shares. - 4.
-Statutory declaration.
+Statutory declaration - (c) Capital subscription stage- A public company having a share capital has to pass through the capital subscription stage before it can commence the business.

-B.Com.
-(Hons) 1st Year Communication Subject- Business Organization and
+Subject-Business Organization and